Skip to main content

 Frequently Asked Questions: Selling Books in Roswell

-Do you buy UFO and Roswell incident books?
+Do you take UFO and Roswell incident books?

-Yes, and this is a genuine collector market.
+UFO and Roswell incident books are a genuine collector market.
 The early classic UFO literature — Frank Scully's 1950 first edition, Donald Keyhoe's early books, the first serious Roswell investigation volumes from the 1970s and 1980s — carries real collector value.
 Items with Roswell provenance, signed copies from researchers, and material owned by people connected to the 1947 incident are in a category of their own.
-I know the difference between a mid-three-figure collectible and a mass-market reprint.
-Don't sell UFO material to an estate company that can't make that distinction.
+NMLP does not buy books and does not pick up in Roswell, but I know the difference between a mid-three-figure collectible and a mass-market reprint — and if you have something genuinely valuable, I'll tell you what it is and where to sell it yourself rather than let it slip out the door.
+Anything you'd rather donate can go to the free 24/7 Albuquerque drop-off if you're making the trip.

 What about Billy the Kid and Lincoln County War books?